HaoYejia/Anti-Phubber/Journal.md

 Tip 2: Adjust the voltage when unfitness do exist.
 For example, to change the battery or to change the output voltage of board.
 The Beetle used in this project has a output voltage level as same as the battery (it's really excited to find out that the voltage can be easily changed by changing a battery instead of other complicated methods lol).
 Or, to find other ways to increase or decrease the output voltage by additional components (resistance, arduino, micro potential transformer, etc...)

-Methods to adjust the voltage:
+## Methods to adjust the voltage:
+### PWM

+- Can only adjust to a lower voltage
+- Possible higher efficiency by using the high-frequency switch

+### Resistance

+- Waste energy
+- Can only lower the voltage
+- Need calculation
+- The constant resistance one is difficult to determine or change, while the changeable one is either not suitable for large power or has problem on reliability

+### Chip

+- Possible lower efficiency by using the MOS
-- PWM
+-

+### Transformer (变压器)

+- Physical isolation of input and out put.
-- Resistance
+- Large volume
-- Chip
+- Cheap

 # Mar 22th, 2019-Wire connection